knowjoby/jobysblog/archives.md

 </script>

 <style>
-/* Keep all your existing CSS styles */
+/* Copy all your existing CSS styles here - they're the same as before */ .filters {
-.filters {
   margin: 20px 0;
   display: flex;